jmk2142/basicStructure/README.md

-# basicStructure
+# My Project
- Demonstration of basic project structure
+this is a project that shows basic structure.